Family Doctor Cochrane, copper/kyleen/mirena IUD insertion/removal , endometrial biopsies

 Synergy seeks to continually develop internal knowledge and resources and expand an extensive network of health and medical practitioners with whom they collaborate and regularly communicate.
 Beyond the concept of treatment, the broader concepts of health promotion and prevention of illness are paramount – with clinical results, both in prevention and recovery.

 IUDs Inserts and/or Removals

-Mirena is an intrauterine system (IUS) used for the prevention of pregnancy for up to 5 years.
+Mirena is an intrauterine system (IUS) used to prevent pregnancy for up to 5 years.
 Mirena works by slowly releasing levonorgestrel into the uterus at a rate of approx. 20 micrograms per day.
-These levonorgestrel prevent pregnancy and decrease abnormally heavy menstrual blood loss.
+Levonorgestrel prevents pregnancy and decreases abnormally heavy menstrual blood loss.

-Kyleena is an intrauterine system (IUS) used for the prevention of pregnancy for up to 5 years.
+Kyleena is an intrauterine system (IUS) used to prevent pregnancy for up to 5 years.
 Kyleena contains 19.5mg of levonorgestrel.
-Kyleena may work to prevent pregnancy in several ways: thickening the mucus in the cervix (this makes it harder for sperm to pass through the cervix) and reducing the monthly thickening of the lining of the uterus.
+Kyleena may prevent pregnancy in several ways: thickening the mucus in the cervix (this makes it harder for sperm to pass through the cervix) and reducing the monthly thickening of the lining of the uterus.